WPIPepBand/web-server/public_html/cgi-bin/pages/New Member FAQ.md

 #### What is band camp?

 Band camp is for marching members and color guard only.
-During this time, we learn a good deal of show music and drill.
-It’s also great fun with themed dress up days and other fun activities. *This is mandatory for all marching members and color guard.*
+During this time, we learn a large portion of the show music and drill.
+Band camp isn't all work; there are fun activities planned for the end of each day, and there is even a themed day where every section gets to perform a skit in a little competition. *This is mandatory for all marching members and color guard.*

 --